 - Senja is home to one of Norway’s most popular hikes, Segla.
 Nearby Hesten provides the best angle for capturing one of the famous photos.

 - In Ånderdalen National Park, trek through quiet pine forest to fish for trout and stay in the two-bed cabin by Åndervatnet Lake.

-From late May to late July the sun never sets on Senja.
-The sky’s golden glow is a special experience.
+- From late May to late July the sun never sets on Senja.
+The golden glow of the midnight sun is a special experience.

-Little light pollution and spectacular mountain backdrops make Senja an excellent northern lights destination.
+- Little light pollution and spectacular mountain backdrops make Senja an excellent northern lights destination from September to April.